ICube-Robotics/cartesian_controllers_ros2/cartesian_admittance_controller/README.md

   Target (cartesian) compliant frame containing at least a pose, a twist.

-  Aditionally, a desired compliance (stiffness, damping, inertia) can be provided for each reference cartesian state in the trajectory.
+  Additionally, a desired compliance (stiffness, damping, inertia) can be provided for each reference cartesian state in the trajectory.
 Otherwise, the ros parameters are used.
-For instance you could provide
+For instance you could provide the following ros parameters:

   ```yaml
   <controller_name>: